MHSByteClub/mhsbyteclub.github.io/README.md

 jquery is in /js/vendor and is a prevalent javascript library used today.
 It makes coding scripts less painful. modernizr is also in /js/vendor and is supposed to help browser compatibility.

+### /madness
+The madness folder contains the html/css and javascript files for the "March Madness" event.
+It is basicially used to keep the site more organized, as well as prevent naming conflicts.

 ### CNAME
 The CNAME file specifies what domain name the code is for.